-- 26.1 The site shall consider fibre quality as well as welfare and suitability traits when selecting goats for breeding. - 26.2 The entity may adopt a breeding improvement plan to improve fibre quality of the goats owned by their sites. - 26.3 The entity may monitor and annually review the quality of the fibre produced by the entity. - This is an opportunity to incorporate learnings and inform the entity's breeding improvement plan. - 26.3.1 When fibre quality issues are identified, the entity may take steps to understand and address them. - For the purposes of continual improvement monitoring, reviewing and addressing fibre quality issues counts as one improvement indicator.
+- 26. Breeding - The site shall consider fibre length, fineness and colour when selecting fibre-producing animals for breeding. - 26.2 The entity may adopt a breeding improvement plan to improve the length, fineness and colour of the fibre produced by their sites. - The entity may monitor and annually review the length, fineness and colour of the fibre produced by the entity. - This is an opportunity to incorporate learnings and inform the entity's breeding improvement plan. - 26.3.1 When fibre quality issues are identified, the entity may take steps to understand and address them. - For the purposes of continual improvement monitoring, reviewing and addressing fibre quality issues counts as one improvement indicator.